VisualSVN Server: Overview

 VisualSVN Server bundles the Subversion version control system with a graphical user interface and adds functionality not available in the standard Subversion distribution.
 It provides an alternative to manually installing and configuring Subversion alongside the Apache HTTP Server.

 The package includes an HTTP(S) service based on Apache HTTP Server for repository access, a web-based repository browser, and a Microsoft Management Console (MMC) snap-in called VisualSVN Server Manager.
 The management console enables configuration of the server, repositories, user accounts, and access permissions.

 VisualSVN Server supports integration with Active Directory, including access control based on domain accounts and support for Integrated Windows Authentication.
 Additional features include a PowerShell module for administrative automation, repository replication for multi-site deployments, full-text search capabilities, and integrated backup functionality.

 History

 VisualSVN Server was developed in response to demand from users of the VisualSVN plug-in for an easier method to install and manage Subversion servers on the Windows platform.

 The first public release of VisualSVN Server occurred in 2007.
 At the time, it was the only all-in-one Subversion package that significantly simplified server installation, configuration, maintenance, and upgrades.

 Over the years, the product has received regular updates.
 It is actively maintained, with updates providing new features, fixes, and support for new Windows versions and Subversion releases.

+The product was renamed Axiorema VisualSVN Server in 2025 following the introduction of Axiorema as the company's new parent brand name.